Search

 Each person can be affected differently based on factors such as frequency and duration of work, the nature of the job, etc. Having uninterrupted personal time away from work stressors allows your body and mind the opportunity to relax and recover.
 An individual who does not sufficiently disconnect may experience any combination of the following:

-An organization that does not allow their workers to sufficiently disconnect may experience more:
+An organization that does not allow their workers to disconnect sufficiently may experience more:

 • Workplace incidents, workers’ compensation claims, and lost time